Merrimac

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Merrimac has a lower income level than the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-In Merrimac, the median income among taxpayers is $50,975 and the average income stands at $64,718.
-These figures compare to those of Rest of Qld, which are $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Merrimac's median income would be approximately $56,027 and the average income would be around $71,132 as of September 2025.
-The 2021 Census data shows that household, family, and personal incomes in Merrimac rank modestly, between the 46th and 47th percentiles.
-Income distribution data indicates that 40.6% of the population (3,002 individuals) fall within the $1,500 - $2,999 income range, which aligns with the regional average of 31.7%.
-Housing affordability pressures in Merrimac are severe, with only 79.7% of income remaining after housing costs, ranking at the 42nd percentile.
-The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the fifth decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Merrimac's median income is $50,975 and average income is $64,718.
+This is lower than Rest of Qld's median income of $53,146 and average income of $66,593.
+By September 2025, based on a 9.91% Wage Price Index growth since financial year 2023, Merrimac's estimated median income would be approximately $56,027 and average income $71,132.
+Census data indicates that incomes in Merrimac rank modestly, between the 46th and 47th percentiles for household, family, and personal incomes.
+The predominant income cohort spans 40.6% of locals (3,002 people) earning $1,500 - 2,999, similar to the metropolitan region's 31.7%.
+Housing affordability pressures are severe, with only 79.7% of income remaining, ranking at the 42nd percentile.
+Merrimac's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income